AIXM Change Control Board

 The members of the AIXM CCB represent a wide range of stakeholder organisations from many parts of the World.
 They act under the provisions of the Change Management Charter (“Charter”), which also defines the change management processes.

-The AIXM CCB is open for participation to any AIXM stakeholder organisation.
-Currently, the AIXM CCB comprises representatives from around 45 organisations, with the following profiles:
+The AIXM CCB is open for participation to any AIXM stakeholder organisation, condition that the proposed member has a very good knowledge of the AIXM model and a business interest in the further evolution of the model.
+Currently, the AIXM CCB comprises representatives from around 55 organisations, with the following profiles:

 Please use the link provided below in order to submit a request, in the name of your organisation/company, for becoming a member of the AIXM CCB.
 By submitting the registration request, you acknowledge that you agree to comply with the AIXM CCB Charter.